blok-ui/blok.core/readme.md

 Signal fields create readable/writeable Signals (see the [previous section](#signals)).

-Conceptually, this is somewhat similar to `useState` in React, and should be used sparingly. `:signal` fields are there when you have some simple state that a Component needs to use internally (like, for example, updating a counter or -- more realistically -- toggling the visibility of a modal).
+Conceptually, this is somewhat similar to `useState` in React. `:signal` fields are there when you have some state that a Component needs to use internally (like, for example, updating a counter or -- more realistically -- toggling the visibility of a modal or other element).

 ### @:observable